myroyalgold/Airline-Delay/README.md

-locate where the file is
+Locate where the file is

 ![2022-07-16 (21)](https://user-images.githubusercontent.com/107118603/179373155-35049da8-c8b4-46dd-b656-78aec844e440.png)

-Note: while i was opening my data on excel i click on transform data to clean my dataset but here i select load because the data was already cleaned and formated.
+Note: While i was opening my data on excel i click on transform data to clean my dataset but here i select load because the data was already cleaned and formated.

 I had to choose the table i want to work with and I chose both  Airline and delayed flights tables...